At Hermès Madison Avenue store American dynamism meets Parisian elegance

 For France-born artist and architect Didier Fiúza Faustino, the act of destabilising an architectural program by pushing the rules of body, space, and form is key to every project.
 Operating between the comfort of familiarity and the tension of incertitude, dysfunctioning situations are upheld in his practice, and hope and positivity are rarely put on the table.
-His recent book-manifesto—Architecture for Disquiet Bodies-published by Lars Müller, surveys over three decades of critical work by the Paris and Lisbon-based founder of studio, Mésarchitecture.
+His recent book-manifesto—Architecture for Disquiet Bodies-published by Lars Müller, surveys over three decades of critical work by the Paris and Lisbon-based studio, Mésarchitecture.
 The book invites the reader to examine how disquietude and a contrarian consciousness is received in the architectural world today, how such bodies navigate spaces, what they seek, and what is it that they question for tomorrow.

-STIR had the opportunity to speak with Didier F. Faustino recently, where we discussed more about the book and his fascinating practice.
+STIR had the opportunity to speak with Didier F. Faustino recently, where we discussed more about the book and his practice.

 Zohra Khan: Tell us about your beginnings.
 What was it like growing up in a family of migrants?